dariusirani99/vit-image-similarity/README.md

 # Integrating MAR file with Virtual Machine

+- The two scripts required for integration into a Virtual Machine/Google Cloud are in the "console_scripts" folder.

 1. **Transfer the "fetch_compute_images.py" script to a VM instance.**

    - Ensure that Python is running on a virtual environment inside the machine.